 The nomenclature for dyspepsia is confusing.
 This is largely because some medical organisations include all UGI symptoms in the term dyspepsia, then separate patients with symptoms suggesting GORD for appropriate management, whereas others recognise the overlap in symptoms between the various causes of UGI symptoms but choose to separate the symptoms suggesting GORD before applying the term dyspepsia.
 Both approaches recommend identifying patients whose symptoms suggest GORD and managing them as having reflux disease.

 The American College of Gastroenterology and the Canadian Association of Gastroenterology have published joint guidelines for the management of dyspepsia.
 The operational definition for dyspepsia used in the guideline is predominant epigastric pain.
 The authors recognise that patients may present with nausea, vomiting, or fullness but, providing that the patient’s primary concern is epigastric pain, they should be managed as patients with dyspepsia.

 A technical review from the American Gastroenterological Association for the evaluation of dyspepsia excludes patients with symptoms that suggest GORD, and includes only those with the typical symptoms listed above.
-The UK National Institute for Health and Care Excellence guideline on GORD and dyspepsia in adults was last updated in 2014, and although both GORD and dyspepsia are considered, a discrete algorithm is suggested for patients with symptoms typical of GORD.
+The UK National Institute for Health and Care Excellence guideline on GORD and dyspepsia in adults suggests a discrete algorithm for patients with symptoms typical of GORD.

 Classification of dyspepsia